How Bill Maher’s rejection of identity politics made him ‘a hero at Fox’

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-How Bill Maher’s rejection of identity politics made him ‘a hero at Fox’
+What happened to Bill Maher?
+How the comedian’s rejection of identity politics made him ‘a hero at Fox’

 ‘The oath of office I took was to comedy.
 And if you do goofy s***, wherever you are in this spectrum, I’m going to make fun of you’